usbong/newsletters/notes/LessonsLearned/gameDeveloperDotCom.md

 > For those unfamiliar with the name, Yuzu is billed as an experimental open-source emulator for Nintendo Switch that was, according to its creators, written in C++ with portability in mind.

-NINTEDO: against illegal ROM software<br/>
+NINTENDO: against illegal ROM software<br/>
 EXAMPLE ROM websites:<br/>
 <br/>
 RomUniverse<br/>